mrmps/react-query-error/README.md

     }
     return res.json();
   } catch (error: any) {
-    // This is the key part of the reproduction.
-    // We catch the AbortError...
-    if (error.name === "AbortError") {
-      // ...and then log it, which triggers the Next.js overlay. console.error(
+    // When libraries catch and log the AbortError, it triggers the Next.js overlay if (error.name === "AbortError") {
-        "Caught and logged AbortError inside queryFn:",
+      console.error("Caught and logged AbortError inside queryFn:", error);
-        error
-      );
     }
-    // We must re-throw the error for TanStack Query to know it failed. throw error;
+    throw error; // Re-throw for TanStack Query
   }
 };
 ```